rahXephonz/Cloudify/README.md

 ## Getting Started For Deployment App On Vercel

+This Repo referencing by using vercel serverless [λ] functions Which is im using graphql in this Repo and running on vercel server.
+Firsting first create your online database using heroku postgres, digital ocean or etc.
-First, run the development server on your local machine check all integrity is working fine:
+And then run the development server on your local machine check all integrity is working fine Also you can setup your database using docker.

 ```bash
 npm run dev